Javanese Weton Explained: Meaning of Pon, Wage, Kliwon, Legi, Pahing

 The Five Pasaran Days and Their Meaning

-Legi: Sweetness, balance, harmony.
-Often linked to gentleness and generosity.
+Legi: Associated with balance, openness, and social harmony.
+Often linked to warmth and relational ease.

 For my family, these weren’t abstract categories.
 They were touchstones.
 A Pon day felt different from a Kliwon day, not because of fortune-telling, but because of the rituals and attitudes woven into them.